mcgivrer/minimal/docs/docs/chapter-06-add_physic.md

 }
 ```

-And we need some specific configuration, so all limitation values are extracted from configuration file (
+And we need some specific configuration, so all limitation values are extracted from the configuration file (
 config.properties):

 ```properties